umbraco/UmbracoDocs/Getting-Started/Code/Source-Control/index.md

 - Working with a team of developers,
 - How you have installed Umbraco,
 - How your development environment is setup,
-- Source control repository
+- Source control repository,
-- And also how you intend to build and deploy your solution to your target production environment (build servers, Web Deploy or good old FTP etc)
+- And also how you intend to build and deploy your solution to your target production environment (build servers, Web Deploy or good old FTP etc).

 This documentation can't be an exhaustive list of how to version control Umbraco in all possible scenarios.
 Hopefully it will give you an insight into the anatomy of how an Umbraco website hangs together and therefore which parts to include in version control and which parts not to.